Introduction

 Gather Required Documentation for Application

-- Proof of your spouse's death, typically a death certificate.
+- Documentation, typically a death certificate.

 - Marriage certificate to confirm your relationship.